MarkWattsBoomi/DashboardComponents/README.md

 MenuItem{
-    label       string  the display text for the item, the caption value       string  the value used when this menu item is triggered e.g. the name of the outcome to trigger or the Uri to open in a new tab etc. icon        string  the bootstrap glyphicon to display, just the short name without the "glyphicon-" part e.g. envelope or wrench.
+    label       string  the display text for the item, the caption value       string  the value used when this menu item is triggered e.g. the name of the outcome to trigger or the Uri to open in a new tab etc.  Can be surrounded with double braces {{xx.yy.zz}} to do value lookup. icon        string  the bootstrap glyphicon to display, just the short name without the "glyphicon-" part e.g. envelope or wrench.
                         if not specifed then it shows the label, this controls if it's an icon or text menu item type        string  the action type NAVIGATE, OPEN, OUTCOME, MENU, FUNCTION